 Simple DIY Commodore C64 power supply solution.

-06/09/2016: Please read this page in its entirety if you are considering making this adapter.
+06/09/2016: Please do read this page in its entirety if you are considering making this adapter.
 Please understand the difference between AC and DC.
 Also note that the adapter I am describing is specifically for 'wall warts'.
 That is, power packs that are intended to use as is and are NOT to be pulled apart or modified in any way.
 This adapter is made so you don't need to play with mains power.
 Also note that I show some photos of how I modified an original power supply.
 This is purely for interests sake and I neither describe or recommend pulling apart an original power supply.
 Opening up an original power supply clearly exposes you to mains power and the hazards that entails.

 10/08/2015: Important!
 Below I have touched on the

-have stressed (or indeed even understood myself)
+have stressed (or indeed even understood myself) how

 23/08/2014: One day I noticed out of the corner of my eye a familiar beige object on the side of the road.
 It was a C64C.
 Naturally I rescued that bad boy!
 Most fortuitous as for the last year or so I had been thinking of teaching myself BASIC on an 8 bit machine.
 The choices in my mind were Apple IIe (which we used in high school), the ZX Spectrum (which I played around with at my uncles place in Holland) and the Commodore 64, which I can't recall ever having used, but for which there are a butt load of resources available.